kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 2. place the jar in the `<projectDir>/Plugins` folder
 3. stop&restart Katalon Studio

-## How to let your project to report "Test Object Usage"
+## How to let your project to compile the report

+Do you want to know the internal of the plug-in?
+OK, let me tell you about it.

 ### (1) create a Test Listener